Oaxaca: Spanish colonization

 Very soon after the fall of Tenochtitlan (Mexico City), Spaniards arrived in Oaxaca.
 Moctezuma II had informed Hernando Cortes that the area had gold.
 In addition, when Zapotec leaders heard about the Spanish conquest of the Aztec Empire, they sent an offer of an alliance.
 Several captains and representatives were sent to the area to explore, looking for gold and routes to the Pacific to establish trade routes to Asian spice markets.
-The most prominent of Cortés' captains to arrive here were Gonzalo de Sandoval, Francisco de Orozco and Pedro de Alvarado.
+The most prominent of Cortés's captains to arrive here were Gonzalo de Sandoval, Francisco de Orozco and Pedro de Alvarado.
 They overcame the main Aztec military stronghold only four months after the fall of Tenochtitlan.
 Their reports about the area prompted Cortés to seek the title of the Marquis of the Valley of Oaxaca from the Spanish Crown.

 The valley Zapotecs, the Mixtecs of the Upper Mixteca, the Mazatecas and the Cuicatecas, for the most part, chose not to fight the newcomers, instead negotiating to keep most of the old hierarchy but with ultimate authority to the Spanish.
 Resistance to the new order was sporadic and confined to the Pacific coastal plain, the Zapotec Sierra, the Mixea region and the Isthmus of Tehuantepec.
 The Mixe put up the most resistance to intrusions on their lands.
 They not only resisted during the first decade or so of Spanish occupation, like other groups, but through the rest of the 16th century.
 The last major Mixe rebellion came in 1570, when they burned and looted Zapotec communities and threatened to destroy the Spanish presidio of Villa Alta.
-However, this rebellion was put down by the Spanish, in alliance with about 2,000 Mixtecs and Aztecs.
-From this point, the Mixe retreated far into the mountains to isolate themselves, where they are found today.
+This rebellion was put down by the Spanish, in alliance with about 2,000 Mixtecs and Aztecs.
+From this point, the Mixe retreated far into the mountains to isolate themselves, where they remain today.

 The first priest in the territory was Juan Diaz, who accompanied Francisco de Orozco and built the first church in what is now the city of Oaxaca.
 He was followed by Bartolome de Olmade and others who began the superficial conversion of a number of indigenous people, including the baptism of Zapotec leader Cosijoeza.
 In 1528, the Dominicans settled in the city of Oaxaca, forming the Bishopric of Oaxaca in 1535, and began to spread out from there, eventually reaching Tehuantepec and the coast.
-Other orders followed such as the Jesuits in 1596, the Mercedarians in 1601, and others in the 17th and 18th centuries.
+Other orders followed, such as the Jesuits in 1596, the Mercedarians in 1601, and others in the 17th and 18th centuries.